Plant-Based Protein Sources for Female Athletes

 Inspiring Plant-Based Athletes

-Athletes like Venus Williams and Tia Blanco thrive on plant-based diets, proving plants fuel elite performance.
+Athletes like Venus Williams and Tia Blanco thrive on plant-based diets, proving that plants fuel elite performance.
 Venus uses soy and quinoa for strength, while Tia incorporates smoothies for recovery.

 - Venus Williams: Relies on legumes and protein powders.